oskarth/experiments.oskarth.com/content/unix04.md

 <!--more-->

-The most straightforward mental model of how code executes, you probably think of lines of code as executing one after another, serially.
+In the most straightforward mental model of how code executes, you probably think of lines of code as executing one after another, serially.
 This is correct for single-processor CPUs, but as soon as you have multiple cores this assumption is no longer true.